InjectiveLabs/docs/source/includes/_derivatives_spec.md

 ## **Contract**

-A contract refers to the single unit of account for a position in a given direction in a given market.
+A contract refers to the single unit of subaccount for a position in a given direction in a given market.
 There are two sides of a contract \(long or short\) that one can enter into.

 ## **Order**